pritha004/Javascript/README.md

       - Then it visits marked objects and marks their references.
 All visited objects are remembered, so as not to visit the same object twice in the future.
       - …And so on until every reachable (from the roots) references are visited.
       - All objects except marked ones are removed.

+- ***'this' keyword***
+  - The value of this is the object “before dot”, the one used to call the method.

+    ```javascript
+        let user = {
+        name: "John",
+        age: 30,

+        sayHi() {
+            // "this" is the "current object"
+            alert(this.name);
+            }
+        };

+        user.sayHi(); // John
+    ```
+  - Arrow functions are special: they don’t have their “own” this.
+If we reference this from such a function, it’s taken from the outer “normal” function.

+    ```javascript
+        let user = {
+        firstName: "Ilya",
+        sayHi() {
+            let arrow = () => alert(this.firstName);
+            arrow();
+            }
+        };

+        user.sayHi(); // Ilya
+    ```

+- ***Constructor Function and `new` keyword***
+  - Constructor functions technically are regular functions.
+There are two conventions though:
+    - They are named with capital letter first.
+    - They should be executed only with `new` operator.

+      ```javascript
+          function User(name) {
+          this.name = name;
+          this.isAdmin = false;
+            }

+          let user = new User("Jack");

+          alert(user.name); // Jack
+          alert(user.isAdmin); // false
+      ```

+  - When a function is executed with new, it does the following steps:
+    1. A new empty object is created and assigned to `this`.
+    2. The function body executes.
+Usually it modifies `this`, adds new properties to it.
+    3. The value of `this` is returned.

+       ```javascript
+           // new User() does :

+           function User(name) {
+           // this = {};  (implicitly)

+           // add properties to this
+           this.name = name;
+           this.isAdmin = false;

+           // return this;  (implicitly)
+            }
+       ```

+  - Immediately Called Constructor Function: If we have many lines of code all about creation of a single complex object, we can wrap them in an immediately called constructor function, like below.
+This constructor can’t be called again, because it is not saved anywhere, just created and called.
+So this trick aims to encapsulate the code that constructs the single object, without future reuse.

+       ```javascript
+            // create a function and immediately call it with new
+            let user = new function() {
+            this.name = "John";
+            this.isAdmin = false;

+            // ...other code for user creation
+            // maybe complex logic and statements
+            // local variables etc
+            };
+       ```

+   - new.target: Inside a function, we can check whether it was called with new (in constructor mode) or without it (in regular mode), using a special new.target property.
+It is undefined for regular calls and equals the function if called with new.

+      ```javascript
+          function User() {
+              alert(new.target);
+            }

+          // without "new":
+          User(); // undefined

+          // with "new":
+          new User(); // function User { ... }
+      ```

+   - `return` from constructor: Usually, constructors do not have a return statement.
+Their task is to write all necessary stuff into this, and it automatically becomes the result.
+But if there is a return statement, then the rule is simple:
+        - If return is called with an object, then the object is returned instead of `this`.
+        - If return is called with a primitive, it’s ignored.